ppakshad/Detroit_Security_Analysis_Dataset/README.md

 This dataset is sourced from the **Detroit Open Data Portal** and is used to develop an AI-powered security framework.
 It provides a **multi-dimensional security assessment** to enhance crime prevention strategies in high-risk urban areas.

 ---

-**Contributions & Feedback**
-If you find this dataset useful or have suggestions, feel free to submit a pull request or open an issue.